-Article Overview: Due to the COVID-19 pandemic, going to work and reopening businesses are the new challenges that we are facing.
-We have listed some safety guidelines to be followed in the workplace.
+Article Overview: At the time of the COVID-19 pandemic, going to work and reopening businesses were the new challenges faced.
+Even though we have been following COVID-19 protocols and now the spread has been gradually decreased, still some safety guidelines for the workplace should be followed, and to know about them in detail, read the article below.
 Read Article

 Introduction: The SARS-CoV-2 virus caused the respiratory disease COVID-19 (coronavirus disease) globally.
 It affected the normal life of common people as the pandemic resulted in an increased death rate throughout the world.
 The normal routine life was affected, including: Food (most essentia...
 Read Article

-Article Overview: Two vaccines, Covishield and Covaxin, have been granted emergency use authorization in India.
+Article Overview: Currently, ten vaccines have been granted emergency use authorization in India.
 Read about these vaccines' indications, contraindications, precautions, and side effects.
 Read Article

 Most Popular Articles